aminmola/Data_Network_FTP/README.md

 This is my implementation for Data Netwroks course.
 # FTP

+This Repository includes following parts:

-## FTP on local
+### FTP on local
-## FTP Depolyment using vsftpd package
+### FTP Depolyment using vsftpd package
-## Tansfer Rate Measurement and Bandwidths Limitation on Server Side
+### Tansfer Rate Measurement and Bandwidths Limitation on Server Side